-The Pier 221/2 site is entirely paved.
-The proposed improvements would eliminate approximately 7,800-sf of existing impervious surface through demolition of the two finger piers and the south parking lot area of the existing marginal wharf.
-Reconstruction of the marginal wharf would result in replacement of a portion of the demolished area of the marginal wharf, which is adjacent to The Embarcadero; the project would therefore result in a net decrease in the total area of the Pier 221/2 impervious surface adjacent to The Embarcadero.
-While the new float would have an impervious surface area of approximately 16,600 sf, this new surface area would be discontinuous with Pier 221/2, with the marginal wharf, and with The Embarcadero, and thus would not contribute to any existing surface runoff from Pier 221/2 or The Embarcadero.
+22/2, with the marginal wharf, and with The Embarcadero, and thus would not contribute to any existing surface runoff from Pier 22/2 or The Embarcadero.
 New construction would be designed and constructed with drainage infrastructure that complies with the San Francisco Storm Water Management Requirements and Design Guidelines and other applicable regulations.
 Stormwater runoff from the pier and marginal wharf would be captured by the stormwater systems directed to the City's sanitary sewer system, while stormwater on the steel float would be captured and filtered in place before draining to the bay, as described above.
 The proposed project would not alter existing drainage patterns in any way that exacerbates existing flood hazards.
 Therefore, the impact of the project's potential for flooding from alteration of existing drainage patterns would be less than significant.